Pünte (Wiltshausen)

 From the outset, the society had several hundred local members; later people joined from all over the world, even those who had never seen the pünte themselves.
 Although the society is voluntary, it has not received any public subsidies since the 1980s.

-The hand-operated, rope-guided flatboat ferry can transport up to three cars and about 30 foot passengers.
+The hand-operated, rope-guided punt-type ferry can transport up to three cars and about 30 foot passengers.
 Its operating season is from May to early October and Wednesday to Sunday.
 Today, the pünte is relatively strongly aimed at the tourist trade.
 The pünte season traditionally begins on 1 May and is celebrated a bit like a folk festival.

 Other pünten in the county of Leer, in Halte, Hilkenborg, Esklum and Loga, had been closed before the pünte at Wiltshausen.